Economies of scale occur when increasing output leads to lower long run average costs.

-Diagram of Economies of Scale
+Diagram of economies of scale

-Increasing output from Q2 to Q1, we see a decrease in long run average costs
+Increasing output from Q2 to Q1, we see a decrease in long run average costs from AC2 to AC1.

-1. Specialization and division of labour:
+1. Specialization and division of labour

 In large scale operations workers can do more specific tasks.
 With little training they can become very proficient in their task, this enables greater efficiency.
 A good example is an assembly line with many different jobs.